 Our vision is to be a world leading life science company that excels in meeting the needs of our customers by providing a wide breath of innovative products and solutions, while providing exemplary customer service.
 Our business strategy is to grow our top-line and bottom-line, and build shareholder value through a commitment to:

-- · commercial excellence and organic growth;
+- commercial excellence;

 - new product development;

-- · strategic acquisitions; and
+- strategic acquisitions; and

-- · operational efficiencies.
+- operational efficiencies.

 In the table below, we provide an overview of selected operating metrics.